romanhemens/romanhemens/README.md

 - 📈 **BizInsAIght:** Analyzing and visualizing financial data with AI-powered insights in an intuitive dashboard.
 - 🏫 **Mini-RAG Research assistant:** Answering questions about uploaded research paper.
+- 🧠 **ECoT-reasoning-pipeline:** Generating reasoning data for VLAs as part of my contribution to the research at VCAI group at University of Kiel

 ---
 ## 🏅 Highlights